 Lower Costs

 Most ETFs are passively managed and track a benchmark index, meaning portfolio managers don’t actively manage the fund to try to beat the market or an index.
-Passive investing, as opposed to active investing, may be more cost-effective because there is less overhead and fewer investment fees.
+Passive investing, as opposed to active investing, may be more cost-effective because there tends to be less overhead and fewer investment fees.

 There are other costs investors need to consider, like commissions for trades and a bid/ask spread.